mtandon09/shiny_FI_network/README.md

 ## Shiny app for plotting gene functional interaction networks

-The idea is that you can EITHER
+So far, the idea is that you can:
  * view interactions among gene(s) of interest, and overlay expression data if available
  * OR view interactions among your *top N significant genes* from uploaded data